 Courses, each one week in length, will take place in the latter part of June and early part of July.
 Students are expected to be present on campus during the class meeting portion of the courses.
 Some candidates who are local will wish to commute on a daily basis to the Seminary.
 Those who are coming from a distance and those who do not wish to commute may be housed in the Aquinas Residence Hall.
 The dining facilities of Aquinas Residence Hall will cater breakfast, lunch and dinner for those who wish to dine in hall.
 While the Seminary reserves the right to make changes to the specific fees for these accommodations as needed, they are currently set at what is charged for guest services during the regular academic year, i.e., \$35 per night for room and \$7.50 per meal.
-In addition, the Abbey's Guesthouse is available and there are approximately two dozen hotels in the area, within a radius of 15 miles, for candidates who might prefer that kind of accommodations and be responsible for the costs involved.
+In addition, the Abbey's Guesthouse is available and there are approximately two dozen hotels in the area, within a radius of 15 miles, for candidates who might prefer that kind of accommodation.
+Students would need to make reservations directly for these accommodations and be responsible for the costs involved.